Skip to main content

 Alert when result is greater than or equal to <threshold> standard deviations from baseline for <time range>

-Threshold | The number of standard deviations for calculating violations.
-The default is 3.0. |
+<threshold>The number of standard deviations for calculating violations.
+The default is 3.

 The recovery condition will always be the opposite of the alerting condition.
-For example, if there is no outlier identified for the duration of the detection window from the time the alert was first fired, then the Monitor will be brought back to the normal state.
-You cannot customize the resolution condition for the Monitor.
+For example, if there is no outlier identified for the duration of the detection window from the time the alert was first fired, then the monitor will be brought back to the normal state.
+You cannot customize the resolution condition for the monitor.

-Example: Metrics Trigger Type - Missing Data
+Example: Metrics - Outlier - Missing Data

 Alert when missing data <occurrence type> for <time range>

-- Automatically: Sumo Logic automatically resolves the incident when the resolution condition is satisfied.Â
+For recovery, Sumo Logic automatically resolves the incident when the resolution condition is satisfied.

 Step 2.
 Advanced settings (optional)